Skagit River Trail is located in Skagit Valley

 Skagit River Trail Province of British Columbia Canada

-17. It does not last long, though, and soon you are walking through a rather neat-looking forest.
+17. It does not last long, though, and, soon, the path rather neat-looking forest.

 18. Three and a half hours into the hike comes a water crossing, where having a hiking pole for support would come very handy.

 19. While hiking Skagit River Trail, you would